List of Days of Our Lives characters introduced in the 1980s: Diana Colville

 Diana Colville was initially portrayed by Genie Francis from 1987 to 1989.

 Francis joined Days of Our Lives in the regular role of Diana Colville on April 13, 1987.
 In June 1989, Francis announced her decision to depart the series.
 She last appeared during the June 21, 1989, episode.
 In January 2019, it was announced that Judith Chapman, who previously portrayed the role of Anjelica Deveraux, had been cast in the role of Diana, now going by the surname of Cooper.

-Diana came to Salem in 1987 and was Mike Horton's college friend.
-Diana was competing against both her mother, Serena, and Victor Kiriakis to find a computer disk containing the location of a valuable mineral.
+Diana came to Salem in 1987 to compete against both her mother, Serena, and Victor Kiriakis in the search for a computer disc.
+She meets John Black, who believes himself to be Roman Brady, and becomes friends with both him and Carrie Brady, when she saves her life.
+She eventually begins a relationship with John.

-Diana meets John Black, who at the time believed himself to be Roman Brady, when she saved Roman's daughter Carrie Brady from drowning in a river.
-Diana bonds with both Carrie and "Roman", but maintains her pursuit of the disk by feigning a romantic interest in Victor.
-When Serena obtains the disk, Victor vows revenge.
-While in Greece with Victor for his nephew's wedding, Diana sleeps with "Roman" and they begin to pursue a relationship.
-Serena shoots "Roman", who arrests her and finds out she is Diana's mother.

-After returning to Salem, Diana inherits the Colville fortune when her father is murdered.
-Victor and Serena plot to steal the fortune from her.
-Victor tries to trick Diana into marrying him to protect Serena, who is supposedly in danger.
-"Roman" rescues Diana from one planned wedding.
-At a second ceremony, Serena's kidnapping is staged and Diana is told to pay her fortune as ransom.
-However, Diana's assets are frozen and she is taken hostage by terrorists.
-Diana is eventually freed and "Roman" reveals Serena and Victor's plot.
-Diana moves into "Roman's" house for protection.
-Diana wants revenge against Victor for losing her inheritance, so she steals a statue from a museum and plans to frame Victor for it.
-The plan backfires when "Roman" learns of it.
-Victor was never charged with the crime, and "Roman" breaks up with her over the deception.
+Diana inherits the Colville fortune when her father is murdered, but Victor and Serena try to take the money from her.
+They trick her into getting married, but John ("Roman") saves her.
+They try again, but Diana is kidnapped by terrorists and rescued by "Roman", who reveals Victor and Serena's plans.
+Diana unsuccessfully attempts to frame Victor for the theft of a statue in revenge, after which "Roman" breaks up with her.

 Diana and "Roman" resume their relationship after his investigation of the Torres family puts her in danger and she moves back in with him.
 They hide from the Torreses in the Bahamas and get engaged.
 Thinking they are safe, they return to Salem.
 "Roman" is almost killed by a bomb the Torreses plant.
 "Roman" then begins having memory flashes of John's life.
 When "Roman" also begins to suspect that his presumed-dead wife, Marlena Evans, is actually alive, it strains his relationship with Diana.
 Soon after, Diana's supposed first husband arrives, shocking Diana, who thought he was dead.
 Diana reveals that they were never actually married, but Cal refuses to let go of her.
 Diana later accidentally shoots "Roman" when he fights with Cal.
 Filled with guilt, she abruptly leaves Salem.